Research-Methedolgy-Project/Cart_Service/README.md

 # CartService

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "microservice" application intended to be part of a microservice architecture.

 This application is configured for Service Discovery and Configuration with Consul.
 On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
-For more information, read our documentation on [Service Discovery and Configuration with Consul][].
+For more information, read our documentation on Service Discovery and Configuration with Consul.

+For more information about the project, you can refer to [link](https://github.com/Research-Methedolgy-Project/Readme-File).

 ## Development